 id.
 For example, can be used for special backend processing.
 Or just a key in target domain entity (like "product number").

-iname- this field usually present in every table and should be used for storing short titles/names.
+iname- this field is usually present in every table and should be used for storing short titles or names.

 idesc- optional field, large text type.
-Should be used for storing large descriptions/details.
+Should be used for storing large descriptions or details.